-"Executive Compensation and Succession Planning-Related Fees" consist of fees for professional services billed by each consultant or advisor, or any of its affiliates, that are related to determining compensation and succession planning for any of the Corporation's directors and/or executive officers.
-WTW, Korn Ferry and Mercer billed the Corporation an aggregate of \$171,283, \$92,468 and \$63,459 in Executive Compensation and Succession Planning-Related Fees in 2021, 2020 and 2019, respectively.
+"Executive Compensation and Succession Planning-Related Fees" consist of fees for professional services billed by each consultant or advisor, or any of its affiliates, that are related to determining compensation and succession planning for any of the Corporation's executive officers.
+WTW and Mercer billed the Corporation an aggregate of \$320,812, \$171,283 and \$92,468 in Executive Compensation and Succession Planning-Related Fees in 2022, 2021 and 2020, respectively.